-Given that dogs tilt their heads because they are being attentive to you, there are three main theories about how head tilting helps them to engage with your words.
+Given that dogs tilt their heads because they are attentive to you, there are three main theories about how head tilting helps them to engage with your words.
 These theories are listed and discussed below.

 1. Head Tilting Enables Your Dog to Hear You Better.

-The combination of a tilted head and an uplifted ear enables your dog to hear what you are saying, and to appreciate the tone of voice in which you are saying it, much more sharply and clearly.
+The combination of a tilted head and an uplifted ear enables your dog to hear what you are saying and to appreciate the tone of voice in which you are saying it, much more sharply and clearly.

 2. Getting a better view of your face.

 Tilting their heads to one side enables them to see your face much better and thus to read your facial expression.

 Some dog breeds (such as the Cairn Terrier) are known to have rather poor eyesight, so they need all the help that they can get to see your face!

-So, if your dog tilts their head so that they can get a good view of your fact, and stares at you intently, chances are they are making meaning from even the slightest wag or nod of your cranium!
+So, if your dog tilts their head so that they can get a good view of your face, and stares at you intently, chances are they are making meaning from even the slightest wag or nod of your skull!

 3. We have taught our dogs to tilt their heads.

 Now, a doggy head tilt is super cute.
-So, when we see our dog tilt his head, very often we will respond in a warm and positive tone of voice, perhaps mixing in a few words of praise and encouragement.
+So, when we see our dog tilt his head, very often we will respond in a warm and confident tone of voice, perhaps mixing in a few words of praise and encouragement.
 Dogs respond very positively to this.

 So, if your dog tilts his head, you can pat yourself on the back as this is one sign that you two have a great rapport going.

-Head tilting makes it physically easier for your dog to hear and see you, and thus to understand what you are trying to communicate to them.
+Head tilting makes it physically more comfortable for your dog to hear and see you, and thus to understand what you are trying to communicate to them.